SAP/spartacus-docs/_pages/dev/components/shared-components/media-component.md

 />
 ```

-**4. Configurable Picture Element Formats and Order**
+### Configurable Picture Element Formats and Order

 - New configuration properties allow defining media queries and the order of formats for `<picture>` elements:

 ```ts
 media?: {